ImperialCardioGenetics/UTRannotator/README.md

 `vep -i test_var.vcf --database --hgvs --tab --port 3337 --minimal -plugin five_prime_UTR_annotator,/path/to/uORF_starts_ends_GRCh37_PUBLIC.txt -o test_var.output`.

-To be noticed, it's necessary to add option `--minimal` to transform the allele into minimal representations if it hasn't been transformed beforehand.
+To be noticed, it's necessary to add option `--minimal` to transform the alleles into minimal representations if it hasn't been transformed beforehand.
 We have found that this option is necessary especially for variants represented with rs IDs from dbSNP.